oracle-livelabs/oci/apps-cloud-adventure-cio/02-extend/extend.md

 ## Introduction

-In these activities, you will learn how to (1) easily extend for Fusion SaaS application to include external content to guide users to better decisions and (2) build a new simplified user interface for specific user populations
+In these activities, you will learn how to 1) build a new simplified user interface for specific user populations and (2) easily extend for Fusion SaaS application to include external content to guide users to better decisions.

 Estimated Time: 15 minutes